Why Native American Women Are Going After Europe’s Banks to Divest From Big Oil

 Now, the movement that began at Standing Rock has gone global, since much of the DAPL funding came from overseas banks.
 Some European banks such as BNP Paribas have taken steps to stop funding fossil fuel projects that trample Native peoples’ rights.
 Others such as Norway’s DNB and ING have done some divesting.

 Last week, a delegation of Indigenous women returned from a trip to Europe where they met with leaders of financial institutions in Norway, Switzerland, and Germany, the “home bases for several of the world’s largest financial and insurance institutions supporting dangerous extraction developments,” according to the delegation’s news release.
+The delegation was organized by Indigenous women leaders in partnership with the Women’s Earth and Climate Action Network.

 Jackie Fielder, who is Mnicoujou Lakota and Mandan-Hidatsa, was a member of that women’s delegation.
 Fielder is an enrolled member of the Three Affiliated Tribes and a campaign coordinator of Lakota People’s Law Project as well as an organizer with Mazaska Talks.
 Others in the delegation included LaDonna Brave Bull Allard, Michelle Cook, and Tara Houska.